 Waynesboro is home to many restaurants with amenities like outdoor seating and kid-friendly menus.
 Take everyone for BBQ or fried catfish at The Fishin’ Pig where kids eat free on Wednesdays, and there is live music in the outdoor “Pig Pen” every weekend.
 Benny Stivale’s in downtown serves up 28-inch pizzas that require two plates for a slice!
 And if your entire party enjoys burgers, try Tailgate Grill for classic beef burgers and shareable portions of crispy french fries.
 Don’t forget to round out your meal with fresh, custard-style ice cream at Kline's Dairy Bar or delicious soft serve at Willy’s Ice Cream.

 For craft beer fans, Basic City Beer Co. is sure to please.
-This kid-friendly microbrewery offers taproom or outside seating for sipping cold brews and enjoying rotating food truck options while the younger set stays occupied with games like corn hole and skeeball.
+This kid-friendly microbrewery offers taproom or outside seating for sipping cold brews and enjoying brick oven pizza, shareable small plates, and "fancy-full" hot sandwiches, while the younger set stays occupied with games like corn hole and skeeball.
 Stable Craft Brewing is another solid option with a beach volleyball court, corn hole golf (yes, you read that right), and horses for the kids to pet.

 Nurture the budding artist in your family with a trip to the Shenandoah Valley Art Center, a working studio and gallery with a gift shop all in one, and the P. Buckley Moss Downtown Gallery.
 For educational and stimulating activities for both the older generation and kids, check out at the Waynesboro Heritage Museum which features timely, pop-up exhibits throughout the year.
 Or try the Plumb House Museum, a site along the Civil War Trail, and the Russell Museum which houses the astounding art legacy of Walter and Lao Russell.